Great Plains Black History Museum: History

 In 1962, Omaha community leader Bertha Calloway founded the Negro Historical Society.
 In 1976 she opened the Great Plains Black History Museum, in the Western Telephone Exchange Building.
 This had been a community center for recovery efforts after the disastrous 1913 tornado.
 From 1933 to 1952, it was used by the Urban League as a community center, featuring a variety of services, such as medical, a library and others.

 Calloway's goal over the next 25 years was to teach Nebraskans and other visitors about the contributions of African Americans in the Midwest.
 In a 1996 interview Calloway explained, "People must see black history in order for the images they have of black people to change.
 That’s what our museum is all about ... revealing a history that’s been withheld."
 In 1976 Calloway opened the museum, aided by a $100,000 grant from the United States Bicentennial Commission.

 Since then, the museum has featured paintings, rare books, photographs, and films of the African-American experience in the Midwest.
 Most African Americans arrived in the Midwest from the South during the first half of the 20th century, in two waves of the Great Migration.
-The museum chronicles their transformation to urban workers, the development of churches and other community institutions; and music, literature and other culture.
+The museum chronicles their transformation into urban workers, the development of churches and other community institutions; and music, literature and other cultures.
 The museum is one of the largest historical and cultural institutions devoted to African-American life west of the Mississippi River.